Evidence of a dark and inglorious period in the history of Italy can be seen on buildings and monuments throughout Rome!

 A year later, on October 28th, Mussolini organised the 'March on Rome', after which King Vittorio Emanuele III invited him to form a government.
 The Era Fascista was born and the image of the fasces lictoriae was resurrected.
 The symbolism of the fasces suggested strength through unity: a single rod is easily broken, while the bundle is difficult to break.

-After the fall of Il Duce and his death at the hands of the partisans on April 28th, 1945, most images of the fasces were deliberately expunged from public places, in an attempt to wipe out the memory of Fascist rule.
+After Mussolini's fall from power on July 25th 1943, most images of the fasces were erased (fully or partially), in an attempt to wipe out the memory of more than twenty years of Fascist rule.

 Theatre of Marcellus